C-Otto/BitBook/documentation/commands.md

 ### Get Owned Addresses
 The command `get-owned-addresses` can be used to list the addresses you marked as `owned`.
 The output includes the current balance with the current fiat value, and the addresses' descriptions (if set).
-The output is sorted by value, so that the addresses with the highest number of coins are shown at the bottom of the list.
+By default, the output is sorted by value, so that the addresses with the highest number of coins are shown at the bottom of the list (see [Sort Order](#sort-order) if you want to change the sort order).

 ```
 BitBook$ get-owned-addresses